logzio/logz-docs/_source/logzio_collections/_log-sources/fluent-bit.md

 #### Run Fluent Bit in a Docker container

+Fluent Bit is an open source Log Processor and Forwarder which allows you to collect any data like metrics and logs from different sources.
+This integration allows you to send logs from Fluent Bit running in a Docker container and forward them to your Logz.io account.

 <div class="tasklist">

 ##### Make the configuration file

 To run in a container,
 create a configuration file named `fluent-bit.conf`.

 <!-- info-box-start:info -->
 Logz.io-Out Plugin for Fluent Bit supports one output stream to Logz.io.
 We recommend running a new instance for each output stream you need.